Open several Pillar 3a accounts and possibly save taxes as a result

 Before retirement, the number of Pillar 3a accounts does not have any tax implications, but whether someone pays into the third pillar does.
 Using 3a deposits allows you to save taxes on multiple fronts.

 Take care with simultaneous lump-sum withdrawal of pension fund capital

 Lump-sum withdrawals from the pension fund are taxed at a reduced rate, just like Pillar 3a assets.
 If Pillar 3a assets and the capital from the second pillar are withdrawn in the same year, these pension benefits are taxed together, which can lead to a significantly higher tax progression.
 The same applies to pension capital from vested benefits accounts.

 The sample calculation is for a married person of reformed denomination who lives in the city of Zurich.
-The figures are derived on the basis of 2018 tax rates.
+The figures are calculated based on 2022 tax rates.
 For illustrative purposes only.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.

 The ideal number of Pillar 3a accounts

 It is not possible to generalize about the ideal number of Pillar 3a accounts.
 It depends on the value of the assets that someone saves over the course of their working life, but also on where they live and their civil status.
 Once you have accrued retirement savings of CHF 50,000, it can, however, be worth opening another Pension account – third pillar.